yegorsokolov/MT5/README.md

 tail -f logs/app.log | jq .
 ```

-The helper script `scripts/upload_logs.py` can be run to automatically commit
-and push the log directory to your repository for later analysis.
+The helper script `scripts/sync_artifacts.py` can be run to automatically commit and push the log and checkpoint directories to your repository for later analysis.

 ## Streamlined Deployment